Comparing Ancient Empires

 - How did Chinese philosophy and moral codes restrict women?

-- You’ve read some definitions and characteristics of empires.
-What about the Zhou and Qin Empires seems characteristic of all empires?
+Respond to this question: What about the Zhou and Qin Empires seem to be characteristic of all empires?
 What seems unique?